 - Eat smaller meals more frequently and take your time chewing.

 - Increase fruits and vegetables in your diet.

 - Stay upright for at least one hour after meals.

-- Avoid eating two to three hours before bedtime.
+- Avoid eating 2 to 3 hours before bedtime.

-- Avoid trigger foods like high-fat and high-sugar items, alcohol, acidic foods (like citrus beverages and tomato products), caffeine, peppermint, and chocolate.
+- Avoid trigger foods like high-fat and high-sugar items, alcohol, caffeine, and chocolate.

 - Maintain a healthy weight.

 - Elevate the head of the bed six inches.